SumianVoice/TransVoice-Wiki/wiki/pages/resonance/index.md

 ## Exercises
 To raise resonance in general, using a combination of modifications.
-### Big Dog Small Dog
-1. Imitate a big dog panting
-2. Try to imitate a smaller and smaller dog, raising the 'pitch' (it's not actually pitch) of the whisper
-3. Make a normal voiced sound (not a whisper) at a set pitch like 200hz or G3 or whatever you like
-  - avoid going too high in pitch

-Pitfalls:
-1. using FVF constriction to get louder breaths
-  - make it light and quiet but very airy, don't sacrifice airflow to make it quiet
-2. raising pitch as well as resonance
-  - since they are usually linked, this is common, and it might be worth using the voiced resonance slides or steps exercise

-### Whisper Sirens
-These are the same as big dog small dog, but without panting, just a constant stream of air going from low resonance to high or vice versa.

-Pitfalls:
-1. even more likely to become FVF constricted especially at high resonance

-{% include youtube.html id="v-whisper" ytid="asxOJaDI0wE " %}

-### Voiced Resonance Slide
-Related: kyo kya

-A voiced resonance slide can be difficult because we'll want to change pitch as well.
-A reverse yawn can actually be a fairly good way to get an idea of how this happens.
-If we leave the pitch to do what it wants and then raise the larynx, pitch will raise too, probably by a lot.

-With more practice it is possible to change resonance without affecting pitch, and this can be very useful, since we would not need to stop speaking to redrill resonance.

-How to learn it is essentially to first do voiced resonance slides, and drag the pitch down without dropping the larynx, and then when some control is achieved, try and try again to move the larynx without moving pitch.
-Focus on the pitch sound.

 ### Voiced Resonance Stepping
 In this exercise we start at a medium or high pitch, then: